-- Basic Staff Support The provision of the service at a staff-to-individual ratio of 1:10 to 1:6. - Level 1 The provision of the service at a staff-to-individual ratio range of <1:6 to 1:3.5. - Level 2 The provision of the service at a staff-to-individual ratio range of <1:3.5 to >1:1. - Level 3 The provision of the service at a staff-to-individual ratio of 1:1.
+- Basic Staff-to-individual ratio of 1:10 to 1:6. - Level 1 Staff-to-individual ratio range of <1:6 to 1:3.5. - Level 2 Staff-to-individual ratio range of <1:3.5 to >1:1. - Level 3 Staff-to-individual ratio of 1:1.

-Small Group Employment services may not be rendered under the Waiver until it has been verified that the service is not available in the student's (if applicable) complete and approved Individualized Education Program (IEP)
+Small Group Employment services may not be rendered under the Waiver until it has been verified that the service is not available in the student's (if applicable) complete and approved Individualized Education Program (IEP) developed pursuant to IDEA.
+Documentation must be maintained in the file of each participant receiving Small

-developed pursuant to IDEA.
-Documentation must be maintained in the file of each participant receiving Small Group Employment services to satisfy this state assurance.
+Group Employment services to satisfy this state assurance.